ClickHouse/ClickHouse/docs/en/sql-reference/data-types/datetime.md

 ## Usage Remarks {#usage-remarks}

 The point in time is saved as a [Unix timestamp](https://en.wikipedia.org/wiki/Unix_time), regardless of the time zone or daylight saving time.
-Additionally, the `DateTime` type can store time zone that is the same for the entire column, that affects how the values of the `DateTime` type values are displayed in text format and how the values specified as strings are parsed (‘2020-01-01 05:00:01’).
+The time zone affects how the values of the `DateTime` type values are displayed in text format and how the values specified as strings are parsed (‘2020-01-01 05:00:01’).

+Timezone agnostic unix timestamp is stored in tables, and the timezone is used to transform it to text format or back during data import/export or to make calendar calculations on the values (example: `toDate`, `toHour` functions et cetera).
 The time zone is not stored in the rows of the table (or in resultset), but is stored in the column metadata.

-A list of supported time zones can be found in the [IANA Time Zone Database](https://www.iana.org/time-zones).
+A list of supported time zones can be found in the [IANA Time Zone Database](https://www.iana.org/time-zones) and also can be queried by `SELECT * FROM system.time_zones`.
-The `tzdata` package, containing [IANA Time Zone Database](https://www.iana.org/time-zones), should be installed in the system.
-Use the `timedatectl list-timezones` command to list timezones known by a local system.

 You can explicitly set a time zone for `DateTime`-type columns when creating a table.
+Example: `DateTime('UTC')`.
 If the time zone isn’t set, ClickHouse uses the value of the [timezone](../../operations/server-configuration-parameters/settings.md#server_configuration_parameters-timezone) parameter in the server settings or the operating system settings at the moment of the ClickHouse server start.

 The [clickhouse-client](../../interfaces/cli.md) applies the server time zone by default if a time zone isn’t explicitly set when initializing the data type.
 To use the client time zone, run `clickhouse-client` with the `--use_client_time_zone` parameter.

-ClickHouse outputs values depending on the value of the [date\_time\_output\_format](../../operations/settings/settings.md#settings-date_time_output_format) setting. `YYYY-MM-DD hh:mm:ss` text format by default.
+ClickHouse outputs values depending on the value of the [date_time_output_format](../../operations/settings/settings.md#settings-date_time_output_format) setting. `YYYY-MM-DD hh:mm:ss` text format by default.
 Additionaly you can change the output with the [formatDateTime](../../sql-reference/functions/date-time-functions.md#formatdatetime) function.

 When inserting data into ClickHouse, you can use different formats of date and time strings, depending on the value of the [date_time_input_format](../../operations/settings/settings.md#settings-date_time_input_format) setting.